DataBrewery/cubes/doc/schemas.rst

     :doc:`api/model`
         Reference of model classes and fucntions.

+    :doc:`backends`
+        Backend references.

 Basic Schemas
 =============

 Simple Star Schema
 ------------------

 *Synopsis: Fact table has the same name as the cube, dimension tables have same names as dimensions.*

 Fact table is called `sales`, has one measure `amount` and two dimensions:
 `store` and `product`.
 Each dimension has two attributes.